Sunday, 25 December 2016

 If you got bad news, you wanna kick them blues; cocaine.

-If you have problems, and you want to ignore them,
+If you have problems, and you want to ignore them, sweep under carpet (make worse)

 When your day is done and you wanna run (on); cocaine.

-When you have a really serious big problem And you want
+When you have a really serious big problem And you want to run away from it

-When you have a really serious big
+When you have a really serious big problem and you want to perpetuate it

 She don't lie, she don't lie, she don't lie; cocaine.